UniqueNetwork/unique_docs/docs/networks/extrinsics.md

 **Description**

-Remove an address from allow list.
+Remove an address from the allow list.

 **Declaration**